mendix/docs/content/refguide/workflows.md

 To open a workflow in Studio Pro, do the following:

-1. In the [Project Explorer](project-explorer), open a module where this workflow is located.
+1. In the [App Explorer](project-explorer), open a module where this workflow is located.
 2. Navigate to the workflow’s location inside the module and double-click the workflow.

 The selected workflow is opened.